-The normal credit period granted by the Group to individual subscribers is thirty days from the date of billing unless they meet certain specified credit assessment criteria.
-For corporate customers, the credit period granted by the Group is based on the service contract terms, normally not exceeding one year.
+The normal credit period granted by the Group to individual subscribers and general corporate customers is thirty days from the date of billing unless they meet certain specified credit assessment criteria.
+For major corporate customers, the credit period granted by the Group is based on the service contract terms, normally not exceeding one year.

-There is no significant concentration of credit risk with respect to customer receivables, as the Group has a large number of customers.
+There is no significant concentration of credit risk with respect to customers receivables, as the Group has a large number of customers.